CNC

 OK.
 What I really want to do is to access this system from my familiar old desk top PC with its three big screens and my big comfortable chair not standing in the workshop.

-That means I want to click on an RDC client in Windows and get a user screen into the Linux system and that the 'disk' drive comes up as a network device on my Wifi so I can copy files about as normal.
+That means I want to click on an RDC (Remote Desktop Client) in Windows and get a user screen into the Linux system and that the 'disk' drive comes up as a network device on my Wifi so I can copy files about as normal.

 You need the Pi's IP address